 Bourbon is a classic American drink.
 Sweeter than whiskey and spicier than scotch it is a drink which appeals to more palates than most other spirits.
 I take a look at local pop-up bar, Crowbar, and their obsession with the spirit.

-You can read my article, “Eggs of the Sea” over on my Print Publication & TV appearances section.
+You can read, “American Spirit” on my Print Publication & TV Appearances section.

-You can read my chat with Rouge’s Paul Rogalski and his take on things in, “The Roots of Dining” over on my Print Publication & TV section.
+You can read my article, “Fat of the Land” over on my Print Publication & TV Appearances section.